-- 1 Download the Hyper-V supported VHD file for the HPE Helion and Veritas Continuity virtual appliance on a system where Hyper-V Manager is installed. - 2 In the Hyper-V Manager console, right-click the Hyper-V server and select New Virtual Machine. - 3 Provide a name for the virtual machine. - 4 Select Generation 1 while specifying generation. - 5 Assign minimum 16 GB RAM. - 6 Select a network adapter for the virtual machine. - 7 Select the option Attach a virtual hard disk later while specifying option to connect virtual hard disk. - 8 Review the virtual machine configuration details and click Finish. - 9 Go to Settings, and increase the number of virtual processors as 8. - 10 Add the VHD file of the HPE Helion and Veritas Continuity virtual appliance as IDE Controller 0 - 11 Click Apply, and then click OK. - 12 If you want to configure the role of Replication Gateway on this virtual appliance, go to the Edit virtual machine settings and attach an external disk of 100 GB.
-Note that the extra disk is initialized during the product bootstrap process and it may result in deletion of data that may already exist on the disk. - 13 Right-click the name of the virtual machine and select Start to power on the virtual machine.
+- Download the Hyper-V supported VHD file for the HPE Helion and Veritas Continuity virtual appliance on a system where Hyper-V Manager is installed. - 2 In the Hyper-V Manager console, right-click the Hyper-V server and select New Virtual Machine. - 3 Provide a name for the virtual machine. - 4 Select Generation 1 while specifying generation. - 5 Assign minimum 16 GB RAM. - 6 Select a network adapter for the virtual machine. - Select the option Attach a virtual hard disk later while specifying option to connect virtual hard disk. - 8 Review the virtual machine configuration details and click Finish. - 9 Go to Settings, and increase the number of virtual processors as 8. - 10 Add the VHD file of the HPE Helion and Veritas Continuity virtual appliance as IDE Controller 0 - 11 Click Apply, and then click OK. - 12 If you want to configure this virtual appliance as a Replication Gateway, go to the Edit virtual machine settings and attach an external disk of 100 GB.
+Note that the extra disk is initialized during the product bootstrap process and it may result in deletion of data that may already exist on the disk. - 13 If you want to use DHCP as your network, enter the MAC address of the appliance in the DHCP server.
+For information on obtaining the MAC address of the appliance, see the documentation of Hyper-V Manager. - 14 Right-click the name of the virtual machine and select Start to power on the virtual machine.